Multi-Dimensional Cohomological Phenomena in the Lower Multiparametric Model: Preliminaries

-\end{proposition} \begin{proof} From \Cref{thmFowler} we know that the range where rational cohomology is non-zero is the $k$'s where Take $k_0$ to be the minimal $k$ where the first condition is satisfied.
-Then inputting $k=2k_0+1$ in the second expression we get This contradicts the first expression, since it would mean in particular
+Let $k_0$ be the minimal $k$ where the left-hand condition is satisfied.
+By substituting $k=2k_0+1$ in the left-hand expression we get This contradicts the left-hand inequality in \Cref{eq:S1S2ineq}, since it would mean in particular